De Quervain Tenosynovitis

 To prevent De Quervain tenosynovitis, it is recommended to:

-• Avoid repetitive movements or overuse of the thumb and wrist
+- Avoid repetitive movements or activities that involve the thumb

-• Wear a wrist splint or orthotic to support the wrist and thumb during activities that may exacerbate the condition
+- Wear a wrist splint to support the affected area, especially during activities that may aggravate the condition

 If you have any feedback, please get in touch.